GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/S01E03_Media_Ecology.md

 My Wife...
 "Gonna buy a tank and an airplane.
 When she catches up with me won't be no time to explain.
 She thinks I've been with another woman and that's enough to send her half-insane!
 Gonna buy a fast car, put on my lead boots, and take a long, long drive.
 I may end up spendin' all my money But I'll still be alive!"

-1. Some tellings of Finnegans Wake have the wife clung Tim Finnegan over the head at the end. https://www.youtube.com/watch?v=YdizZtOddC8
+1. Some tellings of Finnegans Wake have the wife guitar smashes Tim Finnegan over the head at the end. https://www.youtube.com/watch?v=YdizZtOddC8

-3. 1971 The Who (female cover) : https://www.youtube.com/watch?v=VYXQ9VOKPO8
+3. 1971 The Who - guitar smashers -  (female cover) : https://www.youtube.com/watch?v=VYXQ9VOKPO8